mab2400/EncryptedMessenger/README.txt

 Setting up the Client Cert:
 3) ./client.sh
+    - When prompted to "Enter PEM pass phrase":

 Running the server:
 4) ./server
+    - When prompted to "Enter PEM pass phrase":

 [coming soon] Connecting the client to the server: